mieubrisse/personal-writing/building-your-exobrain/post.md

 Let's get going.

-Open a new text document (I'd encourage digital over paper for this since we're going to plug it into your exobrain).
+Open a new text document or get a fresh sheet of paper.
 Write at the top, "Things I Value".

-Spend a few minutes writing down what you value. **You must be honest with yourself!** The things you write must be things _you_ value: what you believe to be right.
-Not society, not your parents, not your friends.

-If you feel like you _should_ write something... don't write it.
-"Should" is a sign that the value is coming from outside of you.
-As Feynman says, "The first principle is that you must not fool yourself — and you are the easiest person to fool."

-**Don't** filter, categorize, or reduce this list while you're brainstorming.
+Spend a few minutes writing down what you value.
+Don't filter, categorize, or reduce this list while you're brainstorming.
 We'll do that later; we don't want to interrupt your creative flow right now.

+<!-- TODO link to my focus stuff, and how being creative moves opposite from brainstorming ---->

 It can also be interesting to think about, "What _don't_ I value?" to help guide you.

-**WARNING:** If you're an AI poweruser, you may be tempted to generate this through ChatGPT.
+> ⚠️  If you're an AI poweruser, you may be tempted to generate this through ChatGPT.
 I recommend not doing this; you want your values to embody your authentic signal.

-<!-- TODO link to my focus stuff, and how being creative moves opposite from brainstorming ---->
+> ⚠️ **You must be honest with yourself!** The things you write must be what _you_ value - what you believe to be right.
+Not society, not your parents, not your friends.
+>
+> If you feel like you _should_ write something... skip it.
+"Should" is a sign that the thing is coming from outside of you.
+>
+> As Feynman says, "The first principle is that you must not fool yourself — and you are the easiest person to fool."

-When you've arrived at a natural stopping point, start to refine:
+When you arrive at a natural stopping point, start refining:

 - Do any of the things need more color or expansion?
 - Are there common themes or categories?
 - Which values are terminal?
-- Which values are non-terminal? (you value them because you value something else)
+- Which values are non-terminal? (i.e. you value them because you value something else)

 For example, my list had things like these (not the full list):